a d v e r t i s e m e n t s

 description:

 Death Valley Park - the name alone intrigues us.
-This entire region made up of N Mohave desert is so beautiful & vast, a few days in an automobile tour hardly does it justice.
+This entire region made up of Mohave desert is so beautiful & vast, a few days in an automobile tour hardly does it justice.
 Plan on spending as much time as possible here.
 Plan your days around a few activities in one region, make a loop & book lodging accordingly.
 Don't end up driving across the whole park twice, in 2-3 days, or you'll miss the real beauty of light & landscapes.

 local links:

-Death Valley Chamber of Commerce
+Death Valley NPS

 Shoshone CA 92384